 If you’re using a logo that isn’t an imitation of any competitor’s logo or any of the generic ones, there’s a probable chance that your logo will make its position in the market.
 The niche industry is already packed with several competitors and each is striving for their place.
 A differentiated logo gives you the different look and feels even if your products are the same as that of your competitors.

-Your logo becomes your barrier or your armor that is highly visible and easily noticeable.
+According to companies similar to Graphic Design Cardiff, your logo becomes your barrier or your armor that is highly visible and easily noticeable.
 Many businesses get their logos designed by professional designers or graphic design agencies for small businesses and some get their logos done via an online logo maker.
 The creativity that comes is usually the one that brings all the impact.
 Take Flakers Café, for example.
 They’re a breakfast café that specializes in delivering cereals for their customers’ delight.
 Of all their competitors, their logo sure does makes them and their service different from the cliché ones.

 #5.
 Your Brand Loyalty Increases